albinaglv/RFM_Analysis/README.md

 ### 🎯 Objectives

-- Seasonal and Trend Analysis: Monitor trends in transaction volume and revenue over time, with a focus on identifying seasonal variations and peak periods of consumer spending.
+- **Data Exploration**: Analyse and preprocess the dataset.
+- **RFM Scoring**: Calculate the recency, frequency, and monetary values for each customer.

-- Segment customers based on their RFM scores
+- **Customer Segmentation**: Segment customers into different groups based on their RFM scores.
-    - **Recency**: How recently customers made a purchase.
-    - **Frequency**: How often customers make purchases.
-    - **Monetary value**: How much customers spend.

--  Develop actionable recommendations to optimise marketing strategies and enhance customer retention efforts.
+- **Analysis and Insights**: Explore patterns in consumer spending, identify trends in product preferences, and derive actionable insights to optimise marketing strategies and enhance customer retention efforts.

 ### 🛠️ Tools Used

 - **SQL Server**: This project utilises SQL Server as the primary database management system for querying and performing data analysis.
-### :chart_with_upwards_trend: Methodologies

-- **Data Preparation**: The dataset (`scanner_data.csv`) was already clean and ready for analysis, requiring no additional preprocessing steps.
-- **RFM Calculation**: Compute RFM scores for each customer using SQL queries to quantify their purchasing behavior based on Recency, Frequency, and Monetary metrics.
-- **Customer Segmentation**: Group customers into distinct segments based on RFM scores to understand their value and engagement levels within the retail environment.
-- **Analysis and Insights**: Explore patterns in consumer spending, identify trends in product preferences, and derive actionable insights to optimise marketing strategies and enhance customer retention efforts.

 ### :key: Key Metrics and Findings